samucorea/NoNicotine/README.md

 - Time without consuming counter (with personal record)
 - Savings counter (with personal record)
 - Health benefits list
+- Diary with a list of physical symptoms and emotions to choose from
 - Chat between therapist and patient
 - Healthy habits to distract from the urge to consume